dotnet/docs-maui/docs/migration/index.md

 Alternatively, you can manually upgrade a Xamarin.Forms project to .NET MAUI with a two-step process:

 1. Upgrade your Xamarin native projects, in your Xamarin.Forms solution, to .NET.
 For more information, see [Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET](native-projects.md).
 1. Upgrade your Xamarin.Forms library project to .NET Multi-platform App UI (.NET MAUI).
-For more information, see [Manually upgrade a Xamarin.Forms app to .NET MAUI](forms-projects.md).
+For more information, see [Manually upgrade a multi-project Xamarin.Forms app to a multi-project .NET MAUI app](multi-project-to-multi-project.md).